pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_1.md

 ---

 #### **Exercise 2: Deploy the Virtual Network**

 Set up a virtual network to establish communication channels for Earth Command.
+- The virtual network must be named `EarthComm_Network`.
+- It should be deployed in the existing resource group `EarthCommand_RG`.
+- Use the `francecentral` location.
+- Define the address space as `10.1.0.0/16`.

 <details>
 <summary>💡 Show Solution</summary>